long2ice/fastapi-cache/README.md

 response if a cached result is found and its `ETag` value matches the `ETag` header.

 ### Cache-Control (Response)
+Because we want to handle cache invalidation with server-side logic, by default the response will return `Cache-Control: no-store` indicating that the client should always check the server for fresh results.

-The `Cache-Control: max-age=SSSS` header will be returned if the result can be cached by the caller
+If 'allow_client_caching' is set, the `Cache-Control: max-age=####` header will be returned instead.

 ### X-Cache-Hit (Response)
 FastAPI-Cache will return a `X-Cache-Hit: True` header if the response is served from the cache